madworm/rgb_led_toy_test/V2_demo/readme.txt

 If you need super-smooth color fading, please use the Arduino 'ShiftPWM' library.
-It works with the Arduino IDE V0023 (tested).
+Version 1.03 works with the Arduino IDE V0023 (tested).

 Download location: http://code.google.com/p/shiftpwm/downloads/list